Fall Hydrant Flushing

 Q: Is the Water Department the only ones that flush the lines?

-A: Generally, the Water Department or the Water Plant performs flushing activities to clear the lines and to take pressure tests for the Fire Department and insure that the hydrants function properly.
+A: Generally, the Water Department or the Water Plant performs flushing activities to clear the lines and to take pressure tests for the Fire Department and ensure that the hydrants function properly.

 Q: What should I do when I see crews flushing hydrants in my area?